Redfox/Redfox/README.md

 My name is Vitor Pereira, I'm a Brazilian software engineer, currently living in São Paulo.

-In my free time, I work on [Watchfy](https://watchfy.com/), which is a platform to watch videos together with friends and other peoples, and study hacking and security 👨🏼‍💻
+In my free time, I study hacking and security 👨🏼‍💻 and I work on [Watchfy](https://watchfy.com/), which is a platform to watch videos together with friends and other peoples

 # Detailed informations
 * **Name**: Vitor Pereira